microsoft/project-rome/Android/reference documentation/AppServiceResponse.md

-# AppServiceClientResponse class
+# AppServiceResponse class
 Represents information passed from a remote app service to the client app, namely the status of the last message sent by the client app and (optionally) a new message from the remote app service.

 ## Syntax
-`public final class AppServiceClientResponse`
+`public final class AppServiceResponse`

 ## Public methods